peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 * `boolean getHasFlags()`<br>
  Gets a value indicating whether this context has a mutable Flags field.
 * `boolean getHasFlagsOrTraps()`<br>
- Gets a value not documented yet.
+ Gets a value indicating whether this context has a mutable Flags field, one or more trap enablers, or both.
 * `boolean getHasMaxPrecision()`<br>
  Gets a value indicating whether this context defines a maximum precision.
 * `EInteger getPrecision()`<br>